Victor Malu Military Tribunal: Overview

-On 21 December 1997, general Sanni Abacha constituted a SMT to carry out investigation into the allegation surrounding the alleged coup plot against his government.
+On 21 December 1997, General Sani Abacha constituted a SMT to carry out investigation into the allegation surrounding the alleged coup plot against his government.
 The plotters include former Deputy Head of State, Lieutenant Oladipo Diya, Major General Tunji Olanrewaju, Major General Abdulkareem Adisa, Daniel Akintonde, Edwin Jando, Peters Alinyode, Emmanuel Shode, Major Olusegun Fadipe, and Diya's political advisor, professor Femi Odekunle.
 The investigation started on 14 February 1998.

 Allegation of the coup plot

 Eight top military officers led by former Deputy Head of State, Lieutenant General Oladipo Diya were arrested for plotting coup to topple the government of general Abacha.
 As a result of this scenario, the federal government of Nigeria (FGN) led by general Abacha commissioned a panel of a seven(7) military officers headed by general Malu.

 Outcome of the Special Military Tribunal

 The SMT charged general Diya, five other soldiers and a civilian for treason.
 They were to be executed by firing squad Among the accomplice, four were sentenced to life imprisonment and the remaining three to stand 2–14 years behind bar.